qusers/Q6/README.md

 make clean
 ```

-This will take care of redirecting the binaries and object files to folders for code tidyness.
+This will take care of redirecting the binaries and object files to standard bin and obj folders for code tidyness.

 After this you have to add the program to your system path by modifying your shell initiation script, that is,
 if your shell is bash you can add the following line to your .bashrc file: